 “This isn’t a confessional,” Olive said.
 “And that’s what all the illegal aliens say.”
-He paused and narrowed his eyes.
+He paused, eyes narrowing.
 “So is that why you approached me?
 Want me to magically wave my hands and make all of your problems go away?”

 Claire stiffened and shook his head while waving his hands.
 “No, no, no, no, I had no idea, honestly.”
 He paused, met Olive’s eyes, and gestured hesitantly at him.
 “I don’t mean to be rude, but you didn’t really seem like the type.
 You don’t act regally.
 No offense.”
 He started waving his hands again.
 “I didn’t even know you’d be here.
 Really!”